TheTexta/obsidian-main/Learning/How to learn.md

 [[Spaced repetition]]

 ## Why are the traditional methods inefficient?
 Highlighting and reading over and over again is not the most efficient way to learn.
-Neither is spaced repetition, frequent flashcards, that effective.
+Neither is [[Spaced repetition]], frequent flashcards, that effective.
 Especially when learning large quantities of material.

 ## Whats the difference between learning studying and memory?
 Studying is the stuff you do to produce learning.
 Studying is a physical "real" process of revising material in order to "learn" it.
 Learning is the cognitive process occurring to retain knowledge or memory.
 Memory is what we actually remember (duh), but learning is the cognitive process which strengthens the memory.
 TLDR; **Studying** is the process to induce **learning** cognitively which strengthens and builds the **memory**.
 Hard studying doesn't mean that effective learning is taking place.
 What we want is to optimise the efficiency of the study technique so that the learning is as affective as possible with the amount of time we spend studying.